VGVentures/very_good_engineering/src/content/docs/state_management/state_handling.md

       emit(ProfileSuccess(data));
     } catch (e) {
-      /// We can emit the failure without losing the content that was
+      // We can emit the failure without losing the content that was
-      /// added by the user
+      // added by the user.
       emit(ProfileFailure(
           'Oops, could not load your profile.
 Please try again later.'));
     }